 What is content curation?

-The current definition on content curation identifies it as looking for relevant content on a specific topic.
+The current definition of content curation identifies it as looking for relevant content on a specific topic.
 It also involves grouping content together and organizing it into simplified and easily accessible ‘buckets’ or groups.
 Finally, it also includes creating and sharing the curated training content to learners.

 What is curated content?

 Curated content can be any element found in different media related to a specific topic.
-Content can be elearning courses, infographics, articles, tweets, blog posts, news, articles, and videos – basically, anything relevant to the subject matter.
+Content can be eLearning courses, infographics, articles, tweets, blog posts, news, articles, and videos – basically, anything relevant to the subject matter.